 3.1 The site lies within the settlement limits and was partly a gap site comprising an open grassed area with two TPO'd trees.
 It lies within an established housing estate that dates from the late 60's early 70's.
-Adjacent to the site are two storey dwellings on either side and to the rear is the property known as Lexden Manor which has received permission for extension works and conversion.
-Residential development on the site for three dwellings approved under 212888 is advanced, including up to roof ridges for each dwelling.
+Adjacent to the site are two storey dwellings on either side (nos.7 and 15 Marlowe Way) and to the rear is the property known as Lexden Manor which has received permission for extension works and conversion.
+Residential development on the site for three dwellings approved under 212888 is very advanced, including up to roof ridges for each dwelling.
 The TPO trees have been retained.